developernaren/visitnepal/blog/intro.md

 Tl:dr; Most countries can get a visa on arrival at the airport.
 Just remember to bring some USD cash with you.

+### General Cost of things

+Flight to Nepal is pretty expensive but once you land here, things are pretty cheap in Nepal compared to Europe.

+A typical meal in a good restaurant will cost you around 5-10 USD per person.
+A bottle of water is 10 cents.
+A beer is 2-3 USD.
+A taxi ride is unexpected.
+I do not recommend using direct taxis in Nepal.
+[Check here](##how-to-get-around) A night in a good hotel is 50-100 USD, you can get cheaper options for 20-30 USD.

+### How to get around

+#### Riding Apps

+You can use [Pathoa](https://pathao.com/np/pathao-app/), [Indrive](https://indrive.com/en-np) or [Tootle](https://www.tootle.com.np/) for getting around in Kathmandu.
+You can either book a taxi or motorbike.

+#### Public Transportation

+You need to be very brave to ride public transportation in Nepal.
+It's very crowded and not very clean; but it's very cheap.
+A bus ride will cost you 20 cents.
+If you want to get a sense of how people live in Nepal, you should try it.
+If you do not like chaos, avoid it.

 ### Weather